 Purpose: The purpose of the Master Principal Program is to provide training programs and opportunities to expand the knowledge base and leadership skills of public school principals.

 Creation: The Master Principal Program was established by the Arkansas 84th General Assembly in the Second Extraordinary Session of 2003 and signed into law as Act 44 by the governor.
 It was updated in 2013.
-Printable version of Act 44
+Act 44 (PDF)

 Program: The program is a voluntary, three-phase (approximately three years) program that will provide bonuses to practicing principals achieving Master Principal designation.
-Printable version of Master Principal Program Overview
+Master Principal Program Overview (PDF)

 Administration: The program is administered by the Arkansas Leadership Academy.
-The Arkansas Department of Education (ADE) and the Arkansas Leadership Academy jointly determine the criteria for selection of candidates, review and modify (if appropriate) the areas of performance, and develop rigorous assessments.
+The Arkansas Division of Elementary and Secondary Education and the academy jointly determine the criteria for selection of candidates, review and modify (if appropriate) the areas of performance, and develop rigorous assessments.

-Bonuses: The Arkansas Department of Education will promulgate rules and regulations to pay the following bonuses: the ADE will pay $9,000 annually for five years to Master Principals serving as full-time principals in Arkansas public schools; and $25,000 annually for five years to Master Principals who are selected and agree to serve in a “high need” school as defined by the ADE.
+Bonuses: The Arkansas Division of Elementary and Secondary Education will promulgate rules and regulations to pay the following bonuses: the division will pay $9,000 annually for five years to Master Principals serving as full-time principals in Arkansas public schools; and $25,000 annually for five years to Master Principals who are selected and agree to serve in a “high need” school as defined by the division.
 There is a longevity hold-back of $5,000 per year to be paid in lump sums at the end of the third and fifth years.
-Printable version of Master Principal Program Rules and Regulations
+Master Principal Program Rules and Regulations (PDF)

 Requirements for Applying: Applicants must be full-time, practicing principals with at least one year of experience, hold a state principal certificate/standard building level administrator license, and submit a completed application.